PostgreSQL

 Authorization and User Privileges

-• Remote Schema Authorization: When RAW connects to a remote database, it adheres to the existing authorization rules and user privileges of that database.
-This means RAW's access to data and schema elements is dictated by the permissions set in the remote database.
+- Remote Schema Authorization: When the platform connects to a remote database, it adheres to the existing authorization rules and user privileges of that database.
+This means platform's access to data and schema elements is dictated by the permissions set in the remote database.

-• Local Schema Permissions Mapping: Once the remote schema is made available, RAW maps its permissions locally within its environment.
-This ensures that user access in RAW is reflective of the original database’s security constraints.
+- Local Schema Permissions Mapping: Once the remote schema is made available, the platform maps its permissions locally within its environment.
+This ensures that user access in the platform is reflective of the original database’s security constraints.

-• Dynamic Privileges Adjustment: As RAW synchronizes with the remote database, any changes in user privileges or authorization rules are dynamically updated locally.
+- Dynamic Privileges Adjustment: As the platform synchronizes with the remote database, any changes in user privileges or authorization rules are dynamically updated locally.
 This feature maintains consistent security and access control, mirroring the remote database’s settings.